 Upon successful completion of this course, the students will:

-- Have full knowledge of the different actors in the process of European integration
+- Have full knowledge of the history of European integration,

 Course Content (Syllabus)